 Accessibility & Facilities

 All Festival areas are fully accessible, however the only building that has limited access is the Pennsylvanian Farm House which has steps for access.
 We will be partnering with an organisation to provide mobility scooters for access needs to navigate the site.
-Further details to be included soon.
+Further details in the drop-down below.

 There will be no ATMs on site, however all of our retail, bar and food vendors will accept card as well as cash payments.